• Skip to primary navigation

 Estimated Cost: $3,000

-The CAIA (Chartered Alternative Investment Analyst) is one of the top accounting designations that focuses on alternative investing.
-This financial certification is for those interested in working in the asset management and hedge fund industries.
+The CAIA (Chartered Alternative Investment Analyst) is one of the top accounting designations focusing on alternative investing.
+This financial certification is for those interested in asset management and hedge fund industries.

 Hedge funds, private equity, real estate, asset allocation, structured products, risk management, and ethics are among the themes covered by CAIA.
 While not as broad as other qualifications, the CAIA is quite beneficial in certain areas of finance, particularly in the management of alternative investments such as real estate.